I recently had a conversation with a startup founder who was in the middle of calculating time to fill and measuring the success of his HR team.

 3. To calculate the average, use =AVERAGE([Range]) on the time-to-fill column.

-3 Factors Affecting Time To Fill
+Think About These Three Factors Affecting Time To Fill

-Role Complexity
+1 - Role Complexity

 Specialist roles, such as IT and development, typically take longer to fill due to the need for specific skills or certifications.

-Location
+2 - Location

 Some regions may have a smaller talent pool for certain positions, leading to increased time to fill.
-In contrast, roles in larger urban areas may attract candidates faster.

-Industry Demand
+3 - Industry Demand

-Organizations often experience higher demand for developer talent, This can make it challenging to secure qualified candidates quickly.
+Organizations often experience higher demand for developer talent.
+This can make it challenging to secure qualified candidates quickly.

 Remote Crew’s services help alleviate these challenges by connecting companies with remote software developers ready to work on international projects, bypassing geographical constraints and ensuring access to a vast pool of qualified candidates.

-Reduce Time To Fill Using These Strategies
+Reduce Time To Fill Using These Four Strategies

 Reducing time to fill is essential for maintaining an agile and effective recruitment process.